 Distorted history turned hate speeches must stop

 The objective historical position of the Kukis in Manipur being noted, we would like to briefly addresson the anti-Kuki narrative here.
 The narrative which now come to be known as ‘hate speeches’ against the Kukis was largely based on two official sources.
 First, Cheitharol Kumbaba (the royal chronicle of Manipur) was used only to be dishonoured.
 Second, and the main reference to spew the hate speeches, is James Johnstone memoir (My Experience in Manipur and Naga Hills, 1896).
-While Cheitharol was summarily dismissed for not having anything about the name ‘Kuki’ and hence said to be one proven evidence of their absence in Manipur before the nineteenth century and their subsequent entry into Manipur, Johnstone memoir was used as the bible of hate speeches.
+While Cheitharol was summarily dismissed for not having anything about the name ‘Kuki’ and hence said to be one proven evidence of their absence in Manipur before the 19th century and their subsequent entry into Manipur, Johnstone memoir was used as the bible of hate speeches.
 He would certainly dislike his memoir to be misused this way.
 Johnstone wrote:

 The Kukis are a wandering race consisting of several tribes who have long been working up from the South.
 They were first heard of as Kukis, in Manipur, between 1830 and 1840; though tribes of the same race had long been subject to the Rajah of Manipur.
 The new immigrants began to cause anxiety about the year 1845, and soon poured into the hill tracts of Manipur in such numbers, as to drive away many of the older inhabitants. (p.
 45).